 Because of many things, Castle Dale - Orangeville is a great place for families with children to consider.
 First of all, many other families with children live here, making Castle Dale - Orangeville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Castle Dale - Orangeville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Castle Dale - Orangeville’s overall crime rate is lower than average for the country.

-The citizens of Castle Dale - Orangeville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.28% of adults in Castle Dale - Orangeville having a bachelor's degree or advanced degree.
+The population of Castle Dale - Orangeville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Castle Dale - Orangeville, 24.28% have at least a bachelor's degree.

 The per capita income in Castle Dale - Orangeville in 2022 was $29,551, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $118,204 for a family of four.
 However, Castle Dale - Orangeville contains both very wealthy and poor people as well.